OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 We suggest to work on RFC8345 bis to provide the backward compatible way to add the missing supporting relationships: tp->supporting->node, node->supporting->network.

-###  Missing Topology Semantics
+###  Missing Topology Semantics (RFC8345-GAP-SEMANTIC)

+   Many augmentations add the additional topological semantics, with same concepts modelled in a different way in different augmentations.
 We already mentioned that some semantic is missing from the RFC8345 topology model, like bidirectional and multi-point.
 The following is also missing from the model: